-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman? Λ D4 If yes, what is the minimum number of credits and the unit
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
+8

 D5 Indicate all items required of transfer students to apply for admission: